Efficient Continual Pre-training for Building Domain Specific Large Language Models: Conclusion

 \section{Conclusion}

 In this paper, we demonstrate the efficacy of domain-adaptive continual pre-training for developing domain-specific LLMs.
-Our results in the finance domain show that domain-adaptive continual pre-training improves the LLMs' performance on financial tasks.
-Domain-adaptive continual pre-training enables the LLMs to acquire new knowledge in the financial domain at a much lower cost.
+Our results show that domain-adaptive continual pre-training improves the LLMs' performance on financial tasks and it enables the LLMs to acquire domain knowledge at a much lower cost.

-Furthermore, we propose efficient domain-adaptive continual pre-training methods, ETS-DACP and ETA-DACP to enhance the effectiveness of the continual pre-training.
-By being selective with the training data curation, our methods refine the continual pre-training, yielding even better results with just 10\% of the data and cost of vanilla continual pre-training.
-ETA-DACP with data selection based on task-agnostic measures like entropy works almost at par with the task-aware data selection strategy.
-This finding can be used to build data selection for continual pre-training even in the absence of task data.
-We also observe no degradation in performance on open-domain standard tasks, implying that domain-adaptive continual pre-training does not hurt open-domain capabilities.
+Furthermore, we propose efficient domain-adaptive continual pre-training methods, ETS-DACP and ETA-DACP, to enhance continual pre-training.
+By being selective during the training data curation, our methods refine continual pre-training, yielding even better results with just 10\% of the data (cost) of vanilla continual pre-training.
+Entropy based task-agnostic data selection works almost at par with the task-aware data selection strategy.
+This finding can be used on data selection for continual pre-training even in the absence of a task.
+We also observe no degradation in performance on open-domain standard tasks, implying that domain continual pre-training does not hurt open-domain capabilities.

 Our findings place domain continual pre-training as a strong alternative to building domain-specific LLMs from scratch.
-By being smarter about data selection for continual pre-training, we can surpass vanilla continual pre-training at a fraction of the cost.
-Overall, our work paves the way for developing domain-specific LLMs at a reduced cost, with implications for a wide range of applications.
+By being smarter about data selection, we can surpass vanilla continual pre-training at a fraction of the cost.
+Contrary to the wide belief that just adding more data helps, our results suggest that quality of data matters too.
+While domain continual pre-training has been studied widely in small LM literature, we provide a unique insight in LLMs given the scale and costs involved.
+Overall, our work paves the way for developing domain-specific LLMs at a reduced cost, with implications for a wide range of LLM applications.